 German Wirehaired Pointers

-Tilly has her JR Hunter title and all the testing for the
+Tilly is a registered therapy dog and has her JR Hunter title and all the testing for the

 Tilly has been registered with CHIC and has passed all the recommended tests for the breed GWP

 Bred to Griz for mid May 2018 puppies